The Benefits of Play in Healthcare Environments

 Navigating the vast and often complex healthcare system can be daunting, particularly for children and their families and uncertainty is often induced by unfamiliar situations, particularly in the context of healthcare for children, their families, and caregivers.
 This uncertainty can permeate every stage of the healthcare journey, causing significant distress, anxiety, and negative health outcomes.

-This whitepaper dives into the exploration of uncertainty in healthcare, bringing forth its profound implications for children and families.
+This white paper dives into the exploration of uncertainty in healthcare, bringing forth its profound implications for children and families.
 It highlights the untapped potential of playful knowledge sharing in healthcare settings, underscoring the well-documented benefits of play, and its essential role in child-centred care.

-• How uncertainty can lead to worse outcomes.
+Uncertainty can lead to worse outcomes

-• Why agency, flexibility and information are key to improving patient experience.
+Agency, flexibility and information are key to improving patient experience.

 Uncertainty in healthcare